porowns/HouseCut/server/README.md

-This server exposes a REST API for the Housecut backend.
+This server exposes a REST API for the HouseCut backend.

 # API Documentation